Specialization in MSOCEAN:

 Aquatic Food science is a double degree master program, including mobility, offered by a consortium of four leading universities in the Nordic countries:

 - Technical University of Denmark (DTU), National Food Institute, Kgs.
 Lyngby, Denmark

 - Norwegian University of Science and Technology (NTNU), Department of Biotechnology, Trondheim, Norway

-- Norwegian University of Life Science (NMBU), Department of Mathematical Sciences and Technology, Aas, Norway
+- Norwegian University of Life Science (NMBU), Faculty of Science and Technology, Aas, Norway

 - University of Iceland HI (UoI), School of Engineering & Natural Sciences, Reykjavik, Iceland